 Thorough & Compassionate Advice During Every Step of Estate Administration

-Executors and Administrators have a fiduciary duty to ensure that the decedent’s debts are paid and their assets are distributed appropriately, either in accordance with their Last Will and Testament or in accordance with Virginia codified Intestate Succession Laws.
-Executors and Administrators are responsible for preparing the following documents for submission to the court, including but not limited to:
+Executors and administrators have a fiduciary duty to ensure that the decedent’s debts are paid and their assets are distributed appropriately, either in accordance with their Last Will and Testament or in accordance with Virginia codified Intestate Succession Laws.
+Executors and administrators are responsible for preparing the following documents for submission to the court, including but not limited to:

 Probate can refer to the court process of validating a will so an executor can implement the decedent’s wishes or to the oversight the court provides for an estate administrator who settles an intestate estate — one in which the decedent left no will.